...That is all I have ever known."

 - In the Transformers mythos, most Decepticons or Predacons serve only the most powerful among the faction.
 Should a leader be deposed through either trickery or combat, the bulk of the army will quietly settle under the usurper's authority without much in the way of objection after the dust settles (though the process is rarely smooth if the usurper isn't up to snuff).
 As far as the 'Cons are concerned, you're only worthy of authority if you can hold onto it.
 If somebody else takes it, then they deserved it more than you.
 As you'd imagine, this policy tend to lead to a lot of scheming among the higher ranks.

-- Older Than Feudalism with the story of St Christopher; a warrior that went out to search for the strongest lord to follow.
-He found the strongest living man in the world but also learnt that he was afraid of the devil.
-Then he learnt that the devil was scared of God and went on a search to find him.
-After an eventful river-crossing he found Jesus and learnt the weight that rests on his shoulders and forever served him... before being killed by Roman Emperor Decius.
-Of course being a saint martyrdom did nothing to cramp his style.
+- Older Than Feudalism with the story of St. Christopher; a warrior that went out to search for the strongest lord to follow.
+He found the strongest living man in the world but also learned that he was afraid of the devil.
+Then he learned that the devil was scared of God and went on a search to find him.
+After an eventful river-crossing he found Jesus and learned the weight that rests on his shoulders and forever served him... before being killed by Roman Emperor Decius.
+Of course being a saint, martyrdom did nothing to cramp his style.

 - There's an old tale about a man who goes in search of the most fearsome thing in the world.
 He makes progress by asking each creature to tell him its fear, and works his way up to some mighty, powerful being ... only to find that the mightiest giant fears something tiny and weak, taking him full circle.

 - This is how Saito Musashibo Benkei came to serve Yoshitsune, according to legend.
 He'd disarmed and collected the swords of 999 swordsman before finally being defeated by Yoshitsune, serving as his retainer until their deaths.